project-sunbird/project-sunbird.github.io/pages/developer-docs/opensaber/user_extension.md

 	}
 }
 ```

-Below are some examples to illustrate configuration of user customisation.
+Listed are some examples to illustrate configuration of user customisation.

-__Example 1__: Define configuration for a user with a custom field _schoolCode_ of simple type.
+__Example 1__: Define configuration for a user with a custom field _schoolCode_ of simple type
 registry-user-write-mapping.conf:
 ```
 user {